 - Accommodation in the Hotel.

 After Landing back in Kathmandu, we drive to our hotel, take a hearty breakfast and have free time till the time limit.
-At the indicated time our office representative and vehicle arrive at your hotel to serve you till the airport.
-Drive to Kathmandu international airport, see off formalities and departure.
-Continue the rest of the distance on your own.
+Our office representative and vehicle will arrive at your hotel to serve you till the airport at the indicated time.
+Drive to Kathmandu international airport (TIA); see off formalities, go through immigration and departure.

 What is included